 Myth: sharing personal information is part of authentic leadership.

-While personal anecdotes can help us connect, sharing all the intimate details of what’s happening in your personal life and stories with your colleagues is not a requirement of authentic leadership.
-Instead, it’s about sharing information that’s contextually relevant in order to establish or strengthen bonds.
+While sharing personal stories or anecdotes can help us connect, sharing all the intimate details of what’s happening in your personal life and stories with your colleagues is not a requirement of authentic leadership.
+Instead, it’s about sharing information that’s contextually relevant in order to establish or strengthen bonds, share a different point of view or seek feedback from a colleague.

 Myth: authentic leaders are emotionally vulnerable.